urgent-challenge/urgent2024/_pages/about.md

 ## Workshop

-Top-ranking teams will be invited to a dedicated workshop in the NeurIPS 2024 conference (December 8 - December 12, 2024).
+Top-ranking teams will be invited to a dedicated workshop in the NeurIPS 2024 conference (December 14 or December 15, 2024).
 More information will be provided after the challenge is completed.

 <!-- ## Paper Submission